Summary

 How to use

-The TIME function creates a valid Excel time based with supplied values for hour, minute, and second.
+The TIME function creates a valid Excel time using the given values for hour, minute, and second.
 Like all Excel time, the result is a number that represents a fractional day.
 The TIME function will only return time values up to one full day, between 0 (zero) to 0.99999999, or 0:00:00 to 23:59:59.
 To see results formatted as time, apply a time-based number format

 =TIME(3,0,0) // 3 hours